About this listing

 Basic respect and courtesy.
 Clean up after yourself, turn off the lights when not needed, recycle, don't let the dogs out the front door, put the toilet seat down etc. Smoking is OK outside in the front of the house or in the backyard.
 There is a patio with a small table and 2 chairs and ashtray.
 Dogs are welcome and can enjoy the large fenced yard.
 Please clean up after your dog.
 Also either have your dog in a kennel or outside in the backyard when you're away.
 If you have any questions just ask.

 I love to travel, most recently to Scotland and Italy but have been to Thailand, Costa Rico, Belgium, Spain, New Zealand, Mexico, Portugal and more.
 During the warmer months I like to get on the river kayaking, My house is full of books which you are welcome to.
-I like tea, rocks, playing pool, spicy food, getting together with family and friends, I am an RN in women's health.
+I like tea, rocks, playing pool, spicy food, getting together with family and friends, I am an RN.
 I eat a vegetarian diet but have no problem if you do not.

-I grew up in Portland, lived away for 7 years and returned when I started a family.
+I grew up in Portland, lived away for 7 years and returned when I started my family.
 I raised my 3 daughters essentially on my own with a little help from my folks and siblings.
-They are grown now and living in Alaska, Scotland and the youngest is only a couple miles away.
+They are grown now-my oldest living in Alaska, the other 2 in Oregon- the youngest is only a couple miles away.

 I am often away from home for several hours to days or more but can check my email and phone usually.

 Smoking is OK on the back patio and front porch if desired.
 The Portland metro area has much to offer and I like to get out for the experience.
 I am open but know how to give people their space.
 Feel free to ask me anything.
-I enjoy helping people, laughter, new faces and places .There are outdoor cats I take care of and an old Min Pin named Bella that rules the place.
+I enjoy helping people, laughter, new faces and places .There are outdoor cats I take care of and an old Min Pin named Bella that sometimes visits.
 She might bark at you or movement or a dog walking down the street but she won't bite and will warm up eventually.
-Bella has a younger step sister named Gypsy who is a lovable, silly boxer who comes to play sometimes.
 The house is pet friendly as am I. Your friendly dog up to 50 pounds is welcome for an additional $5 a night.
 A small kennel and dog bed available if needed.
-Bike available upon request.
+Bike available upon request though the tires may need air.